-Kelly Bradley, 28, is the founder of Beating Eating Disorders.
+Kelly B., 28, is the founder of Beating Eating Disorders.
 She started this page when she recognized that the support and sense of community was sparse on a global level in response to a disease that can affect any one individual.
 She wanted to provide a ground for connection with individuals to increase hope and morale.
 She is dedicated to help educate people about Eating Disorders and support others on their journey to health, happiness, light and love.

 Kelly obtained a Bachelors of Science in Registered Nursing degree from the University of Windsor, Ontario and has worked in both the community and hospital settings including a leading Children’s Hospital.
 She is currently employed at a renowned Eating Disorder treatment centre as a Registered Nurse.

 Kelly is passionate about helping others and being a positive contributor to society, she works closely with other advocacy groups to bring awareness and educate people about eating disorders.
 The growth of Beating Eating Disorders has far exceeded her expectations, and she will continue to use this platform to benefit others.